Disney’s Pop Century Resort

 Value vs. Luxury at the Pop Century Resort

 Pop Century is a Disney Value resort, which makes it an affordable option for many.
 If you thought you couldn’t stay right on Disney property, check out the prices for Pop and the other Value resorts.
-When you add in the perks like free parking in the four parks, free transportation, Extra Magic Hours and more, they can make staying right on property a good value.
+When you add in the perks like free parking in the four parks, free transportation, Early Theme Park Entry and more, they can make staying right on property a good value.